 All this data is then recorded in a lead card, so you’ll have the detailed information for each lead in eCRM.

 Now that basic events are all set, let’s look at how to configure tracking for more customized events.

-To configure user tracking you will need to first go to Tracking Master section.
+To configure user tracking you will need to first go to the Tracking Master section.
 To track page visits and scrolling to the bottom of any page (this is important to track in order to understand how interesting your page is to the viewer), you need to paste a link into a corresponding field, name the event, save it, sit back and relax again. 🙂 It’s important to track these events to see what pages of your landing page and product are more convertible, to understand where your visitor’s and user’s “Aha” moment is and to find the path that brings users to purchase faster.

 P.S.
 All tracked events will also be recorded in the lead card; you will see them in the Event history.

-When you have a static lead form on your website, you want to collect all the available data, not only email and phone number.
+When you have a static lead form on your website, you want to collect all the available data, not only email and phone numbers.
 For this we have other options within Dashly Tracking master — input field filling and button clicks.

-To have Dashly track visitor’s data from specific fields and button click events, you need to know the CSS selector of each element.
+To have Dashly track visitors’ data from specific fields and button click events, you need to know the CSS selector of each element.
 It’s not that hard, and yes, it still can be qualified as “no coding skills needed”.
-If you use Chrome browser, it will be even easier because the Selector Gadget tool is your rescue ranger — all you need to do is to select the element you want to track the data from and put that selector in the corresponding field in Dashly.
+If you use the Chrome browser, it will be even easier because the Selector Gadget tool is your rescue ranger — all you need to do is to select the element you want to track the data from and put that selector in the corresponding field in Dashly.
 More info about tracking events with CSS selectors is described in detail here.

 And again, all you have to do is name the event, save it and sit back and relax.
 These events will also be recorded into the Event history section in the Lead card.
 Data from the fields themselves will be recorded as custom properties in Lead card.

 👉 Live Chat Best Practices: 20 Hacks to Make Customer Service Better